happymanocha/egain-messaging-language-translator/README.md

 2. eGain Cloud agent credentials
 3. AWS cloud credentials with permission to access AWS API Gateway, Lambda and all mentioned services from "Additional Information".
 4. If VPC is enabled then ensure eGain URL is accessible from Lambda.
-5. Required s3 bucket folder and IAM roles are created referring json provided with the sample app in "" directory
+5. Required s3 bucket folders
-6. IAM Role with name with all required permissions defined is "sentimentAnalyserrole.json" created before the deployment and used while deploying the application
+        1. One bucket for deploying backend code required by SAM template.
+        2. One bucket for deploying UI code.
+Both buckets can be same, we can provide different folder path to avoid confusion.
+6. IAM role with permissions on all required AWS service.
+Sample IAM role json file is attached in docs section.
-7. AWS CLI, please refer https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html to install and configure AWS CLI
+7. AWS CLI, please refer https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html to install and configure AWS CLI.
+This will be used to upload UI code in S3      bucket.
 8. SAM CLI, please refer https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-windows.html to install and configure SAM      CLI
 9. You need to run the 'aws configure' to configure the aws profile for deployment